Who Is This Credit Card Best For?

 - Extended warranties

-American Express is one of the top-ranked credit card companies in terms of customer service.
-According to a 2019 J.D.
-Power study, it ranked second among the largest credit card companies for overall customer satisfaction.
-The company scored 838 of a possible 1,000; industry average was 801.
+American Express is consistently one of the top-ranked credit card issuers in terms of customer service.
+According to a 2021 J.D.
+Power study, American Express ranked first among the largest credit card companies for overall customer satisfaction.

 If you need to speak with someone, you’ll have access to an online account with live chat support.
 You can also contact customer service 24/7 over the phone.

-American Express offers a smartphone app for account access and customer service; the app also provides notifications for nearby rewards and deals you may be interested in.
+American Express offers a smartphone app for account access and customer service; the app also shows you nearby offers you may be interested in.

-The Platinum Card from American Express charges a $550 annual fee, the highest among cards we have surveyed.
+The Platinum Card® from American Express charges a $695 annual fee, one of the highest among cards we have surveyed.
 For many, the benefits will outweigh the high cost, but it's still worth noting.